itz-danish/instagram-auto-dm-bot-using-selenium/README.md

 Set up the script by providing your <strong>Instagram username</strong>, <strong>password</strong>, and other parameters such as the <strong>number of DMs to send</strong>, <strong>path of your chrome webdriver</strong>, the <strong>Target's usernames</strong> and the <strong>minimum followers limit</strong>.

-Run the script, and it will automate the process of logging in, searching for target profiles, sending DMs, and handling errors.
+Run `bot.py`, and it will automate the process of logging in, searching for target profiles, sending DMs, and handling errors.

 ## Dependencies: